Cross-Border Taxation for Estonian E-commerce

 When Transfer Pricing Applies to E-commerce

-Related-Party Transaction Transfer Pricing Issue Documentation Needed
+Related-Party Transaction Transfer Pricing Issue Arm’s-Length Standard Documentation Needed

-Below €100,000: No formal documentation required — but contemporaneous records are best practice
+Below €100,000 in related-party transactions: No formal documentation required — but contemporaneous records are still best practice — Contracts, invoices, description of services; available on EMTA request

 Section 6 — UK Cross-Border: Post-Brexit VAT and Customs